 History Enchanting elegance

-And so, on July 21st 1908, Hotel Excelsior opened to great fanfare with a party for more than 3,000 guests from across the globe.
+This extraordinary hotel opened on 21st July 1908 to great acclaim, with a lavish oceanfront party for over 3,000 guests from around the globe.

 The Lido landmark, designed to reassemble a Venetian luxury palace, quickly became the destination for the rich and famous, film stars and royalty.